![]() |

 debugging.

-The PC-100C cradle also had some more features than just the printer.
+Printer Cradle offers some more features than just printing.
 It functions as a power-adapter and also has a

-compartment) is locked solidly to the cradle with the use of a key.
+compartment) is locked solidly to the Printer Cradle with the use of a key.

 If you have additions to the above article please email: joerg@datamath.org.